majewsky/pwget/README.md

 ```

 where `$DOMAIN` identifies the service that you're trying to log on.
 It's your
-job to come up with a consistent scheme for these `<domain>` values, because
+job to come up with a consistent scheme for these `$DOMAIN` values. pwget does
-pwget does not enforce anything.
-The following three, for example, will
+not enforce anything.
+The following three, for example, will generate
-generate completely different passwords:
+completely different passwords:

 ```bash
 pwget example.com